 At the end of the day, it’s much harder to be mean to a person than an inanimate object.

 In some cases, the direct approach can be the way to go.

-Of course, this doesn’t mean you should storm into your boss’s office and tell them you think they’re a real a-hole — as tempting as it may be.
+Of course, this doesn’t mean you should storm into your boss’s office and tell them they’re a jerk (as tempting as it may be).

 Ultimately, there isn’t a whole lot to lose here; your supervisor was already a jerk.

 Understand How You May Contributing To The Situation